EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

 Although EVA2.0 achieves good performance in both automatic and human evaluations, there is still room for improvement.
-We examine EVA2.0's limitations and elaborate on four key issues.
-In what follows, we present some typical failure cases and discuss possible solutions for each issue.
+We examine EVA2.0's limitations and elaborate on three issues as follows.
+We present typical cases for each issue in Fig. \ref{fig:fail_overall}.